-Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - - - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - - - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - % i.
-Related parties and other connected charities and organisations a.
+Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - - - - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 9,010,646 - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - % a.
 Objects and aims

-The Trust does not currently participate with any related parties or other connected charities and organisations.
+The Trust currently participates with one related party or other connected charities and organisations.